00mohammad/interactive-website/README.md

 # interactive-website
 Interactive ART

-A modern and responsive website for showcasing creative portfolios and projects.
+A modern, responsive, and interactive website for showcasing creative portfolios and projects.

-Features
+🚀 Features

-Responsive Design: Works seamlessly on both mobile and desktop devices
+Fully responsive design for both mobile and desktop

-Hamburger Menu: Easy navigation for smaller screens
+Smooth hamburger menu for easy navigation

-Portfolio Gallery: Organized display of projects
+Portfolio gallery to showcase projects professionally

-Client Testimonials: Build credibility and trust
+Client testimonials to build trust and credibility

-Newsletter Subscription Form: Keep users engaged and updated
+Newsletter subscription to keep users engaged

-Technologies
+🛠️ Technologies

 HTML